 What is the terrain like?
 Gorillas preferred the habitat of bamboo forest and so getting to them usually involves a combination of steep muddy slopes, dense vegetation, slippery underfoot conditions after rain and high altitude.

 Uganda or Rwanda?

 This is the fifty million dollar question.
 Broadly speaking Gorilla tracking in Rwanda is easier than in Uganda.
 The Bwindi Impentrable Forest in Rwanda is further from Kampala and so it takes quite a bit of time to travel there.
 The treks are on average a little longer and sometimes you start high and need to trek downwards to reach the gorillas.
 What goes down must come up which means you are often hiking uphill later on in the day.
 Given the distance, we recommend allowing 3 nights/2 full days for gorilla trekking but the permits are considerably less in Uganda ( but still a hefty $700 per permit price.)

 The Volcanoes National Park in Rwanda lies only 2 hours from Kigali so it is easier to combine a short visit to Rwanda for gorilla tracking with a safari in Tanzania or Kenya for example.
 Generally speaking the trekking is a little easier as there are some groups which tend to stay relatively close to the park headquarters.
 However the permits are a truly eye-watering $1500 per permit.
 Allow 1 day/2 nights or more if you have the budget.

-For a more personal sense of what it’s like, ask Ginny, Peter or Milandi – who has been lucky enough to track in both Rwanda and Uganda!
+For a more personal sense of what it’s like, ask Kate, Ginny, Peter or Milandi – who have been lucky enough to track in both Rwanda and Uganda!